annelisesaive/DeepFooding-CDL/README.md

 ### The two main goals of the project

-(1) Precisely and robustly track movements and actions using video-recordings of dining experiences using deep-learning algorithms (see: [DeepLabCut software package](https://github.com/annelisesaive/DeepLabCut)
+(1) Precisely and robustly track movements and actions using video-recordings of dining experiences using pre-trained deep-learning algorithms.
+The whole pipeline will be developed using the [DeepLabCut software package](https://github.com/annelisesaive/DeepLabCut).
+More info, demos and ressources detailed below.

-(2) Create robust labeling of key eating behaviors based on resulting tracking spatial coordinates (e.g., mouthful, swallow etc.)
+(2) Create robust labeling of key eating behaviors based on resulting tracking spatial coordinates (e.g., bite, sip etc.).
+The labelling results will then be compared with the labels of two datasets manually coded by experts.

 ### Step 1: Discover the DeepLabCut package in depth